Mathiang Muo: College career

 Though he received a diploma, Muo did not qualify through the NCAA Clearinghouse and instead attended Quinnipiac University as an international student for one year.
 He improved his grades enough to qualify and accepted a basketball scholarship worth $60,000 with Northeastern University in 2009, and joined the university's Division 1 college basketball team.
 As a freshman playing for the Huskies in 2009–10, Muo played 29 games (one start) and averaged 1.8 points and 1.2 rebounds in 8.5 minutes per game.

 In 2010, Northeastern University decided Muo did not meet its academic standards and rescinded his scholarship.
 He subsequently moved to the College of Central Florida, where he played 29 games as a sophomore in 2010–11.
 In those 29 games, he averaged 13.2 points and 4.0 rebounds per game.

 In 2011, Muo once again moved colleges, this time landing at Charleston Southern University and joined the Buccaneers men's basketball team.
-Playing for CSU, Muo's talent began to shine.
 As a junior in 2011–12, he played 31 games and started all of them, recording averages of 9.8 points, 4.0 rebounds and 1.0 assists in 27.0 minutes per game.
-As a senior in 2012–13, he became one of the best shooters in school history and the second-best shooter in the league, as he shot 41.2% from the three-point line.
+As a senior in 2012–13, he became one of the best shooters in school history and the second-best shooter in the Big South Conference, as he shot 41.2% from the three-point line.
 In 28 games (26 starts), he averaged 11.2 points and 5.1 rebounds in 29.8 minutes per game.